What Happens If Your Wedding Runs Late? (And How a DJ/MC Keeps It Smooth)

 - Give your DJ a "hard stop" moment — one thing that has to happen by a certain time no matter what (e.g., open dancing by 8:30 PM).

-- Share the overtime conversation with your venue coordinator, DJ, and planner so everyone is on the same page before the day.
+- Share your overtime policy conversation with your venue coordinator, DJ, and planner so everyone is on the same page before the day.

 Weddings run late.
 It's normal.
 A DJ/MC's job is to keep the energy up and keep things moving even when the schedule has shifted.
 The couples who have the best experience are the ones who gave their DJ/MC a little context ahead of time — what matters most, what can be cut, and how flexible the end time is.

-Planning a wedding in Utah and want to talk through your timeline?
-I'm happy to help.
+If you're planning a wedding in Salt Lake City or anywhere in Utah and want to talk through your specific timeline, I'm happy to help.
+Let's connect →